Sand dunes and sunrise on Cumberland Island, Georgia

 On the Cumberland Island Ferry.
 Photo by @camdenlifestyle

-Guided Tours of Cumberland Island
+Guided tours of Cumberland Island

 The best way to unlock Cumberland's secrets, whether historical or natural, is with a guide.
 You can take a Jeep tour as part of your stay at the Greyfield Inn, or choose the Land and Legacies Tour, which offers motorized tours that start at the Sea Camp Dock.
 It's best to reserve the motorized tour when you book the ferry.
 You’ll cover several hundred years of history in just a few hours, all while traveling the interior of one of the largest maritime forests remaining in the U.S.